MindscapeHQ/raygun4apple/README.md

 #### OR: Manually

-If you're not using Xcode to manage your packages, you cna instead update your Package.swift file to include raygun4apple as a dependency.
+If you're not using Xcode to manage your packages, you can instead update your Package.swift file to include raygun4apple as a dependency.

 Here is an example of a macOS CLI application which uses raygun4apple as a dependency: